tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 Run `man man` or `man 7 man-pages` to learn how to use man pages.

-Manual sections:
+Sections of the man pages:

-1. General commands; Executable programs or shell commands
+1. General commands; Executable programs or shell commands; User-level commands and applications
-2. System calls (functions provided by the kernel)
+2. System calls (functions provided by the kernel) and kernel error codes
 3. Library calls or sub-routines (functions within program libraries covering in particular the C standard library)
-4. Special files (usually devices, those found in `/dev`) and [drivers](https://en.wikipedia.org/wiki/Device_driver)
+4. Special files (usually devices, those found in `/dev`) and [drivers](https://en.wikipedia.org/wiki/Device_driver); Device drivers and network protocols
-5. File formats and conventions, e.g. `/etc/passwd`
+5. Standard file formats and conventions, e.g. `/etc/passwd`
-6. Video Games, Screensavers and user-maintained programs
+6. Video Games, Screensavers, demonstrations and user-maintained programs
-7. Miscellaneous (including macro packages and conventions), e.g. man(7), groff(7)
+7. Miscellaneous files and documents (including macro packages and conventions), e.g. man(7), groff(7)
 8. System administration commands and [daemons](https://en.wikipedia.org/wiki/Daemon_(computing)) (usually only for root)
-9. Kernel routines \[Non standard] (FreeBSD, SVR4, Linux)
+9. Kernel routines \[Non standard] (FreeBSD, SVR4, Linux); Obscure kernel specs and interfaces

 Section 2 and 3 is for low-level Linux programming.

+The exact structure of the sections isn’t important for most topics because man finds the appropriate page wherever it is stored.
+You only need to be aware of the section definitions when a topic with the same name appears in multiple sections.
+For example, `passwd` is both a command and a configuration file, so it has entries in both section 1 and section 4 or 5.

 There might be multiple pages for the same keyword in different sections.
 For example, running the command `man chown` by default will open section 1 `CHOWN(1)`.
 You can explicitly look into section 2 using `man 2 chown`.